|

 Rising admission prices and the addition of two larger water parks on Disney property may have made many visitors feel that River Country was no longer a good value for the price of a ticket compared to the limited number of things to do there.

 Disney tried to rectify this problem in 1998 when it offered what it called the All-American Water Party.
 This seasonal event celebrated every day as the Fourth of July.
 Games such as sack races, tug-o-war, and a water balloon toss were offered and Disney characters would dance as a country band played during a "good ol' fashioned barbeque."
 The official closing date for River County was September 1, 2001.
-River Country was finally demolised in the spring of 2019 and the site will be part of a new hotel called Reflections - A Disney Lakeside Lodge.
+River Country was finally demolished in the spring of 2019 and the site will be part of a new hotel called Reflections - A Disney Lakeside Lodge.

 River Country Prices